A-Au/ClubManner-backend/README.md

 1. Run the following command to install the required Python packages

-    $ pip install requirements.txt
+    $ pip install -r requirements.txt

+2. Create virtualenv with the following command

+    $ virtualenv clubmannerenv

-2. Activate the virtual environment by running the follwing command
+3. Activate the virtual environment by running the follwing command

     $ source clubmannerenv/bin/activate